 Teamwork and being in a supportive environment is so important in your business too.
 And that’s whether you’re a sole operator, or work with a team.
 We all have different experiences and perspectives so having regular contact with your team is so important to keep you on track and fresh.

 Even if you’re a team of one, you can still surround yourself with people who you can bounce ideas around with, dispel the feelings of isolation, or just to vent some frustrations to other business owners who understand your challenges.
 Your team could be your bookkeeper, your accountant, your business coach, your peers.
 You could also consider co-working spaces where other solos are working and you can create your own little community.

 We Never Stop Learning

 Commando Steve is passionate about teaching correct technique and good form.
-Some things I learned last year, were also covered this year.
+Some things I learned on my first camp were also covered on my second camp.
 Some things I’ve learned at bootcamp, were covered in the camps.
 Some may consider this a waste of time because you already know it.
 But there’s always something I can learn – either because I didn’t quite get it the first time, or because I’d become complacent and needed a reminder, or it could be something completely new.